 Something that worked well in the past may not work as well in the present or future.
 If you do already have programs in place, make sure you're evaluating their effectiveness.

-I'll give you a hint: If you can't provide a reasonably solid answer as to a program's effectiveness, that's a red flag.
+Here's a hint: if you can't provide a reasonably solid answer as to a program's effectiveness, that's a red flag.

 Giving vague recognition is better than nothing, but you're robbing yourself of a huge opportunity.